getsentry/sentry-docs/src/collections/_documentation/support/index.md

 ## Paid Support

-If you are a paid customer, you can contact support from within your Sentry organization.
-This can be found by going to the dropdown menu under your organization's name in the top left, and clicking "Support".
-We suggest reserving that for actual problems with the service, and when possible referring to our documentation and community support.
+If you're a paid customer, you can contact support from within your Sentry organization.
+This can be found by clicking on the "Help" button on the bottom left.
+We suggest reserving that for actual problems with the service, and when possible referring to our documentation, [Help Center](https://help.sentry.io/hc/en-us), and community support.